robinssq/api-docs/docs/tagmerchant.rst

 * Place the page view tag on every other page that loads during your user's journey, so that we can empower you with data on what products customers are looking at before they check out.
   *Important!
-Replace "ACCOUNT NAME" with your Narrativ account name in all snippets.* Reach out to hello@narrativ.com for help with your Narrativ account name as needed.
+Replace "accountname" with your Narrativ account name in all snippets.* Reach out to hello@narrativ.com for help with your Narrativ account name as needed.

 Adding Information About Your Checkout Page